 Our opinion about Core Web Vitals is this: For the vast majority of sites, nothing is changing

-Remembering, yet again, that core web vitals are meant to measure user experience of actual people, we can say this another way:
+Remembering, yet again, that core web vitals are meant to measure the user experience of actual people, we can say this another way:

 If your website is currently slow or has user experience issues, you already have a problem.
 If your site is fast, interactive, and the content doesn't jump around while a user browses it, you're doing a good job.
 Core web vitals doesn't change any of that.